 The good news is that there are things you can do to improve your sleep.
-These are usually referred to as ‘sleep hygiene’, and focus on 7 key areas:
+These are usually referred to as ‘sleep hygiene’, and focus on seven key areas:

-Finally. huge and heavy meals at night is not ideal.
-Try to make dinnertime earlier in the evening, preferably 4 hours before going to bed).
+Huge and heavy meals at night are not ideal.
+Try to make dinnertime earlier in the evening, preferably four hours before going to bed).
 Avoid too spicy or acidic foods (they can cause stomach trouble and heartburn).

 In addition to the tips above, you may also find helpful the excellent self-help guide from the Northumberland, Tyne and Wear NHS Foundation Trust.